 mutations 2 global change (m2gc)

-This is a Journal Club / Seminar series based at Carnegie & Stanford.
+This is a journal club / seminar series based at Carnegie & Stanford.

 We aim to bring together molecular biologists, evolutionary geneticists, epidemiologists, ecologists, and climate scientists, and analyze frontier research to anticipate biological changes that can affect human or ecosystem health in a changing world, and brainstorm about potential solutions.

-[ Two weeks where we will join two CEHG.stanford.edu talks, one by Moi on the latest paper of genomic predictions under climate change (dx.doi.org/10.1038/s41586-019-1520-9), and another from Chris Kyriazis (UCLA) in unintended maladaptation consequences of genetic restoration of threatened populations (dx.doi.org/10.1101/678524) ]
+- [ Two weeks where we will join two CEHG.stanford.edu talks, one by Moi (Oct 30 12pm MSOB X303) on the latest paper of genomic predictions under climate change (dx.doi.org/10.1038/s41586-019-1520-9), and another from Chris Kyriazis (UCLA) (Nov 6 12pm Clark S360) in unintended maladaptation consequences of genetic restoration of threatened populations (dx.doi.org/10.1101/678524) ]

-(TBC) we will discuss Laura Hayward's recent theory paper on polygenic adaptation after a sudden change in the environment (dx.doi.org/10.1101/792952).
+- (TBC) we will discuss Laura Hayward's recent theory paper on polygenic adaptation after a sudden change in the environment (dx.doi.org/10.1101/792952).

 - (TBC) will feature a talk by Rachael Bay (UC Davis) on her paper projecting genomic vulnerability in a migratory bird (dx.doi.org/10.1126/science.aan4380).